 - Access College Early (ACE) Scholarship statewide program that pays tuition for low-income high school students in dual credit coursework.
 The amount requested typically exceeds available funding annually.
 This scholarship, and a reduced dual credit tuition rate, has made higher education more accessible to low-income students.
 At this time, the scholarship does not cover books or testing so many Northeast students no longer access the funds. - Community College Gap Assistance program statewide initiative that provides financial aid to low-income students enrolled in credit or non-credit programs that are not eligible for traditional funding.
-To date, 235 students have been served in high-needs fields such as nurse aid, manufacturing maintenance, and professional truck driving. - The Adult Education department offers the following services free of charge to anyone 16 years of age or older and not enrolled in a secondary school: preparation for citizenship testing; English language instruction; instruction in basic reading, writing and math; and preparation for a high school diploma.
-891 students were served in 2022-23. - TRIO Student Support Services at Northeast has served 588 first-generation, low-income, and/or students with disabilities since 2015.
-The average retention rate of TRIO students is 86% compared to the College's 73%.
-The TRiO/Student Support Services program was recently restructured to expand services and increase the number of underresourced and underrepresented students served from 140 to 190.
+To date, 290 students have been served in high-needs fields such as nurse aid, manufacturing maintenance, and professional truck driving. - The Adult Education department offers the following services free of charge to anyone 16 years of age or older and not enrolled in a secondary school: preparation for citizenship testing; English language instruction; instruction in basic reading, writing and math; and preparation for a high school diploma.
+663 students were served in 2023-24. - TRIO College Success Program at Northeast has served over 600 first generation, low-income, and/or students with disabilities since 2015.
+The fall-to-fall persistence rate of TRIO students is 96% compared to the College's 65%.
+The TRIO College Success Program was recently restructured to expand services and increase the number of under resourced and underrepresented students served from 140 to 190.
 With additional funds received from the Student Success Endowment, the TRiO project director's total compensation is now 100% covered through the general operating fund.
 All remaining TRIO staff (four) are covered 70% by grant funds and 30% general operating fund.
-While 20% of all students at Northeast identify as a minority, 30% of all TRiO students identify as a minority.
-Using the Student Success Endowment and Northeast general fund, TRiO will be able to serve vulnerable students who would not otherwise qualify, thus increasing student pathways to success. - Nebraska Career Scholarships program provides \$5000/year for up to three years at community colleges.
-Northeast served 83 students in 2022-23 in high wage, high demand program areas. - Northeast was awarded a grant to implement the Walter Scott Jr. Pathways Scholars program beginning in fall 2024.
-The Scott Pathways program will provide free tuition, fees, room and board to 25 students the first year and 25 students the second year of the program, to attend Northeast.
-The grant is being awarded for five years with the potential for renewal after that.
-Students must enroll in one of the five approved programs: Information Technology, Agriculture, Veterinary Technology, Health and Information Management Systems, or Pre-Engineering.
-Students will be selected based on financial need, their career interests, completion of early college credits, a high school GPA of 2.5 or higher.
-This grant will also fund two staff members to work directly with the Scott Scholars students.
+While 23% of all students at Northeast identify as a minority, 32% of all TRiO students identify as a minority.
+Using the Student Success

+Endowment and Northeast general fund, TRiO will be able to serve vulnerable students who would not otherwise qualify, thus increasing student pathways to success.

+- Nebraska Career Scholarships program provides \$5000/year for up to three years at community colleges.
+Northeast served 136 students in 2023-24 in high wage, high demand program areas. - Northeast was awarded a grant to implement the Walter Scott Jr. Pathways Scholars program beginning in fall 2024.
+The Scott Pathways program provides free tuition, fees, room, and board to 25 students the first year and 25 students the second year of the program, to attend Northeast.
+The grant was awarded for five years with the potential for renewal after that.
+Students must enroll in one of the five approved programs: Information Technology, Agriculture, Veterinary Technology, Health and Information Management Systems, or PreEngineering.
+Students are selected based on financial need, their career interests, completion of early college credits, a high school GPA of 2.5 or higher.
+This grant also funds two staff members to work directly with the Scott Scholars students.